MarcSoudant/quarto-git-history/README.md

 >All these informations are based on the local git.

 >[!NOTE]
->Commits with started with "auto:" will not be printed.
+>By default commits starting with "auto:" will not be printed (see "exclude parameter" section for other options)

 ## Example